MartijnCallens/P.aeruginosa_HGTCodonUse/README.md

-# Scripts for the data analysis of Evolutionary responses to codon usage of horizontally transferred genes in *Pseudomonas aeruginosa*
+# Scripts for the data analysis performed in "Evolutionary responses to codon usage of horizontally transferred genes in *Pseudomonas aeruginosa*"

 Code for the data analysis of our Microbial Genomics paper "Evolutionary responses to codon usage of horizontally transferred genes in *Pseudomonas aeruginosa*: gene retention, amelioration and compensatory evolution" is currently being updated...